What is aespa's net worth and who is the richest artist of the K-pop group?

 Aeri Uchinaga, aka Giselle, rose to prominence after making her debut as the main rapper and sub-vocalist of aespa.

-As the fourth-richest member of aespa, a significant portion of Giselle’s USD 1 million net worth is earned through promotions and activities for the girl group.
+As the fourth-richest member of aespa, a significant portion of Giselle’s USD 1 million (INR 82 lakh approx.) net worth is earned through promotions and activities for the girl group.

 Besides that, she has collaborated with NCT’s Taeyong, Hendery, Jeno and Yangyang for the song “ZOO,” which was released as part of SM Entertainment’s album titled 2021 Winter SMTOWN: SMCU Express.